maidsafe/dev-website/src/contents/en-gb/doc_dotnet.md

 In the solution explorer right click on the `MockNetworkExample` project and navigate to **Properties > Build > Conditional compilation symbols**, add `SAFE_APP_MOCK` flag in your project.

-Once this flag is set a reference to *SafeApp.MockAuthBindings.dll* will be added into the project automatically which has additional classes and functions used for mock authentication.
+Once this flag is set, a reference to *SafeApp.MockAuthBindings.dll* will be added into the project automatically which has additional classes and functions used for mock authentication.

 **2. Create a mock account**

 Use create account API to create a new user account and log in.
-Let us implement this in the `MockAuthenticationAsync()` function in `Authentication` class:
+Let us implement this in the `MockAuthenticationAsync()` function in the `Authentication` class:

 ```csharp
 var location = Helpers.GenerateRandomString(10);